The goal of forecasting is not to predict the future but to tell you what you need to know to take meaningful action in the present

 The advantage routine revenue forecasting gives an organization is impactful.
 With both long-term and short-term benefits, revenue forecasting is crucial to boost organizational operations.

-Predicting the revenue requirements for future operations help organizations make better financial decisions.
+Predicting the revenue requirements for future operations helps organizations make better financial decisions, ensuring effective budgeting for "financial forecast vs projection" resources.
 This means that companies will have a better framework to budget their revenue resources for everyday operations, ensure there is no financial shortage in the coming period as well as make judicious decisions to effectively achieve their goals and objectives.

 The primary reason for conducting forecasting is to get access to insightful data that help make better decisions.
 Data-driven operational management will ensure continual growth, and achieve goals with accuracy and optimal output from the available resources.